hicommonwealth/commonwealth/knowledge_base/React-Best-Practices.md

 - E.g., all calculations should be made in the component body prior to the `return`; there result can be assigned to const for later reference.

 The same is true for event handler definitions, like `onClick`.
 Define the handler functions in the component body and reference them in the `return`.

-#### Linting

-Pre-commit, we should run `yarn format`, which runs the `prettier` library to ensure our code is well-formatted.

-Down the line we [may want to involve the Husky library in this process](https://prettier.io/docs/en/precommit.html).

 #### Example component composition